marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/ftell.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FTELL, file operation, position

 .. _ftell:

-.. index:: FTELL

-.. index:: file operation, position

 FTELL --- Current stream position
 *********************************